 Game Design & Installation

 ChairJam is a three-day Game Jam / Hardware Hackathon to create interactive experiences that highlight a sense of joy around wheelchair use.
-Instead of focusing on the practical and traditional uses for wheelchairs, this project seeks to explore their design and possibilities from a playful perspective.
+Instead of focusing on the practical and traditional uses of wheelchairs, this project seeks to explore their design and possibilities from a playful perspective.

 Our team focused on practicality as much as it did on entertainment.
 Our product, ChairNav, is attachable for wheelchairs that detect nearby obstacles using Ultrasonic Sensors and notifies the user through haptic feedback.
 The intensity of the feedback varies in intensity and frequency depending on the distance of the chair from the obstacle.
 As many feedback actuators can be attached depending on how many directions you want to detect obstructions in.